THmanley/leagueConstitution/README.md

 ## __Section IX - Playoffs__ ##

 ### Championship Bracket ###
-- The winner of each division will be awarded a play off birth (4 -teams total)
+- The winner of each division will be awarded a play off birth and seeds determined by Overall Record.
 - The 5th seed team will be the team with the best record that did not win their division.
 - The final playoff spot will be awarded to the team with the highest points scored out of the remaining teams.